saviel-videoai/AI-Saas-Tools/README.md

 ## AI Ad Maker/AI UGC Ad Genrator

-[Adsmaker.ai](https://www.adsmaker.ai/): AI Ad Maker & Generator | Create High-Converting Ads
+[Adsmaker.ai](https://www.adsmaker.ai/): The All-in-One AI Ad Maker for Every Platform.
+From TikTok and Meta to Google and beyond—get the full ad production stack in one place.

 [UGCVideo.ai](https://www.ugcvideo.ai/): Create realistic AI Avatars and viral UGC Videos in minutes.